Expand To Show Full Article

 If you go to Hanoi, one place to visit is the Bat Trang ceramic village.
 The Bat Trang ceramic village has manufactured ceramics for many centuries.

-The Bat Trang Ceramic Village in Vietnam has been producing ceramics consistently for over 1,000 years.
+The Bat Trang Ceramic Village in Vietnam has consistently produced ceramics for over 1,000 years.
 Even during the Chinese or French rule of Vietnam, the Bat Trang Ceramic village never stopped its pottery or ceramic manufacturing.
-During the Vietnam-American war, many American bombs were dropped on the Bat Trang ceramic village but they still continued to manufacture pottery and ceramic products.
+During the Vietnam-American war, many American bombs were dropped on the Bat Trang ceramic village, but they still continued to manufacture pottery and ceramic products.
+Today, the Bat Trang Ceramic village continues to be the primary location for the manufacturing of pottery and ceramics in Vietnam.

 A Brief History of Vietnamese Ceramics